Winnemucca, Nevada

-Winnemucca (/ˌwɪnəˈmʌkə/) is the only incorporated city in, and is the county seat of, Humboldt County, Nevada, United States.
-As of the 2020 census, the city had a total population of 8,431, up 14.0 percent from the 2010 census figure of 7,396.
+Winnemucca (/ˌwɪnəˈmʌkə/) is the only incorporated city in Humboldt County, Nevada, United States, of which it is also the county seat.
+As of the 2020 census, the city had a total population of 8,431, up 14% from the 2010 census figure of 7,396.
 Interstate 80 passes through the city, where it meets U.S. Route 95.

 History and culture

 The town was named for the 19th-century Chief Winnemucca of the local Northern Paiute tribe, who traditionally lived in this area.
-Winnemucca, loosely translated, means "one moccasin."
+Winnemucca, translated, means "the giver."
 The chief's daughter, Sarah Winnemucca, was an advocate for education and fair treatment of the Paiute and Shoshone tribes in the area.
 Their family all learned to speak English, and Sarah worked as an interpreter, scout and messenger for the United States Army during the Bannock War of 1878.
 In 1883, Sarah Winnemucca published the first autobiography written by a Native American woman, based on hundreds of lectures she'd given in the Northeast and mid-Atlantic.
 It has been described as "one of the most enduring ethno-historical books written by an American Indian."

 On September 16, 1868, the Central Pacific Railroad reached Winnemucca, and was officially opened on October 1 of that year.
-It was on the First transcontinental railroad.
-It was part of the transcontinental line.
+It was a stop on the first transcontinental railroad completed the following year.

 Basque immigrants worked as sheep-herders starting in the mid-19th century.
 In honor of this heritage, Winnemucca hosts an annual Basque Festival.

 On September 19, 1900, Butch Cassidy's gang robbed the First National Bank of Winnemucca of $32,640.

 Winnemucca's brothel district, while smaller now than in the 1980s, is known as "The Line" or "The Ring Circle", based on the layout of the street where the brothels are located.
 As of 2015, there have been no operating brothels in Humboldt County, Nevada.
 Sex workers in the town must register their vehicles with the local police.

 According to a billboard along State Route 140 (the "Winnemucca to the Sea Highway"), Winnemucca styles itself "The City of Paved Streets".

 Winnemucca is home to the Buckaroo Hall of Fame and Heritage Museum.